wakatime/vscode-wakatime/README-ADS.md

 Extension settings are stored in the INI file at `$WAKATIME_HOME/.wakatime.cfg`.

-More information can be found from [wakatime core](https://github.com/wakatime/wakatime#configuring).
+More information can be found from [wakatime-cli][wakatime-cli configs].

 Notes: